rlovell3/boost_python_compile_notes/README.md

 Running ./b2 as listed above will produce a debug output file:   ~/1Boost/compile_output.txt You can read that file to look for any errors in the build.

+Finally, don't ask me.
+I'm not a Boost expert.
+I was just struggling through the Boost.Python build process like most everyone, and documented my navigation of the process here.